zacharysalloum/zacharysalloum.github.io/index.md

 <section class="project" id="about-more" markdown="1">

 <p class="tldr">Since I was a kid, I've always enjoyed doing.
 In engineering, this has meant getting involved in project teams, internships, and personal projects where I've been able to take my ideas from design to prototype.
-Outside of engineering, it has meant staying busy by indulging in my many hobbies</p>
+Outside of engineering, it has meant staying busy with several different hobbies</p>

 <div class="body-grid" markdown="1">